Behavioral ecology

 Using a beat sheet to sample arthropods on a white fir branch

-I aim to understand how species respond to extreme variation in environmental conditions brought on by climate change by focusing on mountain chickadees (Poecile gambeli) across an elevation gradient at Sagehen Experimental Forest in the northern Sierra Nevada, USA.
+I aim to understand how species respond to extreme variation in environmental conditions brought on by climate change by focusing on mountain chickadees (Poecile gambeli) across an elevation gradient at the Sagehen Experimental Forest in the northern Sierra Nevada, USA.
 Mountain chickadees are year-round residents of montane coniferous forests and rely on invertebrates for food during their breeding season.
 In the northern Sierra Nevada, climatic swings result in unpredictably alternating years of deep snow, with stronger impacts at higher elevations, and drought, with stronger impacts at lower elevations.

-My lab’s long-term existing system of ca. 350 nest boxes across low elevation (range: 1965 m–2070 m) and high elevation (range: 2380 m–2590 m) sites results in approximately 100 active nests every year, allowing easy tracking of reproduction.
+The Pravosudov lab’s long-term existing system of ca. 350 nest boxes across low elevation (range: 1965 m–2070 m) and high elevation (range: 2380 m–2590 m) sites results in approximately 100 active nests every year, allowing easy tracking of reproduction.
 All adult birds are tagged with passive integrated transponders (PIT tags) and tracked using radio frequency identification-equipped feeders and nest boxes.

 Considering the high frequency of extreme climate events at my study site, I will be able to compare mountain chickadee phenology and arthropod peaks and seasonal abundance across years of extreme environmental variation during my PhD.
 My work will provide critical insight into how resident montane species respond to climate change.

-Whitenack LE, Sonnenberg BR, Branch CL, Pitera AM, Welklin JF, Heinen VK, Pravosudov VV.
-Individual repeatability and plasticity of reproductive phenology in a resident montane bird.
-In review at Behav.
-Ecol.
-Sociobiol.
+Whitenack LE, Sonnenberg BR, Branch CL, Pitera, AM, Welklin JF, Heinen VK, Benedict LM, Pravosudov VV.
+(2024).
+Relative breeding timing and reproductive success of a resident montane bird species.
+R. Soc. open sci.
+11: 240769. https://doi.org/10.1098/rsos.240769

 UNR Ecology, Evolution, and Conservation Biology Program website